 - Worms: Or more professionally, vermicomposting.
 This option can actually be brought indoors if you want, removing the fear that your outdoor bin will attract unwanted visitors.
 There are various ways to do this, and if you’re doing it correctly, the nitrogen-rich worm castings from the indoor bins will produce a year-round supply of compost material.
 The smell is often a deterrent for most browsing this option, but again, if maintained and set up properly, your bin, whether set up outdoors or indoors, should create no noticeable smell.

 - Location: As mentioned in the pest section, you’ll want to keep this pit as far away from your main abode as feasible for convenience, while also still being on your property. (*Be neighbour conscious: don’t put your compost bin on the edge of your property line if your neighbour’s property is right up against it.
 In cottage country, a simple reminder for manners is to just ask yourself routinely: how would I feel if my next door neighbour was doing what I’m doing?
 If the answer is even lukewarm, then maybe consider not doing it.)

 - Trace the sun: Make sure when you’re locating the spot for your compost bin, whether it’s a standard pit or a worm-based option, you trace the sun’s path beforehand.
 You don’t want your bin to be getting direct sunlight if it’s a worm option, as that can kill the worms if it gets too hot.
 For other pits, you might want to use the sun to dry out your bin if it’s getting too wet.

 Products for keeping clean:

-Context: A very quick and not so dirty list of items that you might want to consider keeping at home instead of the cottage where you’re that more connected to the land, and less so to treatment facilities that can handle harsh chemicals.
+Context: A very quick and not so dirty list of items that you might want to consider keeping at home instead of the cottage where you’re that bit more connected to the land, and less close to treatment facilities that can handle harsh chemicals.